What is

 Chondrocytes are a type of cell responsible for bone and cartilage formation.
 They are essential for the development of the skeletal system.2,3

-Chondrocytes contain a type of protein called FGFR3, which can exist in either an “on” or “off” state.
-When “on”, FGFR3 helps to slow bone growth.2,3
+Chondrocytes contain a type of protein called FGFR3, which helps to slow bone growth.2,3

-In people with achondroplasia, FGFR3 becomes overactive.
-This constant “on” state reduces bone growth and leads to the common features of achondroplasia.1
+In people with achondroplasia, FGFR3 becomes overactive, which reduces bone growth and leads to the common features of achondroplasia.1

 A varied journey for individuals

 The way bones grow in people with achondroplasia can lead to specific medical complications and challenges.
-Multiple systems in the body can be affected and symptoms may vary at different stages of life.4-6 Complications that may occur are shown in the table below.
+Multiple systems in the body can be affected and symptoms may vary at different stages of life.4-6 Achondroplasia complications that may occur are shown in the table below.

 Individuals with achondroplasia should have regular check-ups by an experienced, multidisciplinary healthcare team.
 Some complications may improve on their own, while others may require treatment or surgery.
 Some children may benefit from early intervention.6 Learning about the complications that may occur can help individuals and families feel prepared and get the care needed.